mimachniak/sysopslife.pages/_posts/2026-05-21-bicep-and-dscv3-deploy-and-configure.md

 ## Step 5 — Deploy with Bicep

-> **Bicep main file** for this example with all steps can be found here: https://github.com/mimachniak/sysopslife-scripts/tree/master/DSC/V3/bicep-demo-dsc
+> **Bicep main file** for this example with all steps can be found here: [bicep-demo-dsc ](https://github.com/mimachniak/sysopslife-scripts/tree/master/DSC/V3/bicep-demo-dsc)

 ```powershell
 $exampleRG    = 'demo-dsc-bicep-rg'